ABZ-Aaron/Portfolio/README.md

 *Python | Object Orientated Programming | Event Driven Programming | Tkinter*

 This is a basic Python application developed using Tkinter.
-It's not a real media app, as the project was more intended to as practice.
-Specifically this helped me gain an appreciation of event driven and object orientated programming.
+It's not a real media app, as the project was more intended to act as practice.
+This helped me gain an appreciation of event driven and object orientated programming.

 ## [Cheatsheets](https://github.com/ABZ-Aaron/CheatSheets)